macnum/100-days-of-code/r1-log.md

    Highs: Wrapped up all basic flex sections in The Odin Project Foundations!
 Learned about ".md" formatting, GitHub branching, and merging (just the basics).

 ### R1D8
+    Did some project exercise on Flexbox , read through some article on Feyman techinque, diffused & focused thinking, did a recap on emacs
+    low: i didn't do much today, sticking to my commitment is kind of hard, but i plan on pulling through no matter how frustration or stressful it is.

+### R1D9